strimzi/strimzi.github.io/_posts/2023-08-23-kafka-node-pools-node-id-management.md

 <!--more-->

-_This post is part of a bigger series about Kafka node pools.
+_This post is part of a series about Kafka node pools.
-The other parts published so far are:_
+Other posts include:_

 * _[Part 1 - Introduction](https://strimzi.io/blog/2023/08/14/kafka-node-pools-introduction/)_
 * _Part 2 - Node ID Management (this post)_